dustinhayes/JS-Unplugged/README.md

 */
 ```

 The prototype chain for the array is `[] < Array.prototype < Object.prototype`.
 All of the properties an object inherits from its prototype will be available on that object.
-If an object assigns a value to a property of the same name as a property in it's prototype chain, the new property will override the property of the prototype.
+If an object assigns a value to a property of the same name as that of a property in it's prototype chain, the new property will override the property in the prototype chain.

 #### Properties
 All objects in JavaScript can have properties assigned to them.
 This includes Array and Function objects.
 However, we mostly assign properties to hash objects.